 - Our diet has enough foods rich in ALA omega-3.

 - Our diet does not have too many foods rich in omega-6 fatty acids.

 If this pathway is compromised in any way, EPA and DHA then have to come directly from the diet or supplements.

 The Right Omega-3 Diet

-The right omega-3 diet, which provides lots of ALA and not too much omega-6 fatty acids is perfectly illustrated by a whole-food, plant-based diet.
+The right omega-3 diet, which provides lots of ALA and not too many omega-6 fatty acids, is perfectly illustrated by a whole-food, plant-based diet.